22 Simple Ways to Be a Responsible Tourist

 • Invest in a water filtration system to help cut down on bottled water.
 I’ve been super happy using Grayl’s filtration water bottles.
 It can be expensive initially to invest in a filtration system, but not only is it good for the environment, it can ultimately save you money because you won’t be buying water bottles as you travel.

 In most hotels you’ll find lots of single use items in the rooms.
-One way to travel more responsibly is to avoid using these products.
-Instead, use what you’ve brought from home!
+Avoid using these products and instead, use what you’ve brought from home!
 Here’s some tips:

 • Bring your own toiletries and toothbrush.
 This way you won’t need to use the tiny bottles of shampoo, lotion, and other toiletries that are offered.